-We support young people up to 16 years of age across London to take steps towards a positive future and achieve their short and long term goals.
+Our mentoring programme supports young people up to 25 years of age to take steps towards a positive future and achieve their goals.

 We work with schools, community groups and charities to let young people know about our mentoring service and its benefits.
-If you would like to be mentored, or you know someone who would benefit from mentoring, contact our Project Manager Jennie Blake at firstname.lastname@example.org or Projects Officer Sam Beaumont at email@example.com.
+If you would like to be mentored, or you know someone who could benefit from it, contact Jon Deakin at email@example.com.

 I was feeling stressed but Zoe was really friendly and helped me to consider other options for study and to see that it was okay for me to change my mind and try something else.

 Crystal, a mentee from Kensington